encode/httpx/docs/index.md

 HTTPX is a fully featured HTTP client for Python 3, which provides sync and async APIs, and support for both HTTP/1.1 and HTTP/2.

-!!! note
-    The 0.21 release includes some improvements to the integrated command-line client.
-This latest version integrates against a re-designed version of `httpcore`.
-Both packages ought to automatically update to the required versions, but if you are seeing any issues then you should ensure that you have `httpx==0.21.*` and `httpcore==0.14.*` installed.
-See [the CHANGELOG](https://github.com/encode/httpx/blob/master/CHANGELOG.md) for more details.

 ---

 Install HTTPX using pip: